 Most couples travel while they are expecting a baby.
 The common theory is that life changes completely after the baby is born, you can never get to travel in the same way as before.

 And if you suggest to anyone the idea of travelling WITH your 3-month-old baby, perhaps they will ask who allowed you to be a parent.

 But, this is exactly what we did.

 What can I say about this paradise that hasn’t already been said?
 Some of the best white-sand beaches in the world.
 Luminous water, shifting from hues of turquoise to teal blue to deep sea green to aqua.
 Some of the best snorkelling and diving to be experienced.
-Every resort in Maldives is its own private island, so seclusion and luxury is unparalleled.
+Every resort in Maldives is its own private island, so seclusion and luxury are unparalleled.
 Maldives is a destination for a holiday of a lifetime.

 Most people consider the Maldives to be primarily a destination for honeymoons and couples, but it’s also extremely popular with families.
 Check this post for other islands to visit with kids.